-The annual energy consumption for each representative equipment selection in a given climate is calculated as the dot product of the performance map vector for that CRAC unit as a function of outdoor temperature and the corresponding bin hour vector for a given climate.
-DOE developed dry bulb and wet bulb temperature bin hours for 239 U.S. climates using Typical Meteorological Year 3 (TMY3) weather data, and from these developed 239 location-specific estimates of annual energy consumption for each class of equipment at each efficiency level.
+The annual energy consumption for each representative equipment selection in a given climate is calculated as the dot product of the performance map vector for that CRAC unit and the corresponding bin hour vector for a given climate.
+DOE developed dry bulb and wet bulb temperature bin hours for 241 U.S. climates using Typical Meteorological Year 3 (TMY3) weather data, and from these developed 241 location-specific estimates of annual energy consumption for each class of equipment at each efficiency level.
 These location-specific energy use estimates were converted to state-level energy use estimates by equipment class at each efficiency level using previously developed TMY-location weighting factors.
-See Appendix 4C for a discussion of the development of these climate weights.
-The resulting estimates of annual energy consumption by state are shown in Appendix 4B and referenced directly in the life-cycle cost spreadsheet discussed in chapter 6.
+See appendix 4C for a discussion of the development of these climate weights.
+The resulting estimates of annual energy consumption by state are shown in appendix 4B and referenced directly in the life-cycle cost spreadsheet discussed in chapter 6.